 XCell is a tablet-based NDT probe for fast and accurate detection and on-site analysis of corrosion in reinforced structures.
-The device measures the corrosion potential and sends it wirelessly to a tablet for generating half-cell contour plots in real-time.
+The device measures the corrosion potential and sends it wirelessly to a tablet for generating half-cell contour plots in real time.

-Both iCOR and XCell can help you identify corrosion, which is critical to know before beginning concrete repair.
+Both iCOR and XCell can help you identify corrosion, which is critical to know before beginning concrete corrosion repair.
 To prevent major issues, corrosion tests should be performed regularly.
-The tool you choose may depend on requirements you are given, ease of use, or simply preference.
+The tool you choose may depend on the requirements you are given, ease of use, or simply preference.
 At the end of the day, iCOR and XCell are both excellent choices to accurately understand and assess corrosion.

 That sounds like a very nice tool.
 What is the science behind it?